-We have been engaged by AAA MIP Limited (the "General Partner") to review the set of consolidated financial statements in the quarterly financial report of AAA Investments, L.P. as of June 30, 2017 and for the three and six months ended June 30, 2017, which comprises the Consolidated Statement of Assets and Liabilities, Consolidated Schedule of Investments, Consolidated Statement of Operations, Consolidated Statement of Changes in Net Assets, Consolidated Statement of Cash Flows and related Notes 1 to 7.
-We have read the other information contained in the quarterly financial report and considered whether it contains any apparent misstatements or material inconsistencies with the information in the set of consolidated financial statements.
+We have been engaged by AAA MIP Limited (the "General Partner") to review the set of consolidated financial statements in the quarterly financial report for the three and six months ended June 30, 2019 which comprises the Consolidated Statement of Assets and Liabilities, the Consolidated Statement of Operations, the Consolidated Statement of Changes in Net Assets, the Consolidated Statement of Cash Flows and related notes 1 to 7.
+We have read the other information contained in the quarterly financial report and considered whether it contains any apparent misstatements or material inconsistencies with the information in the set of financial statements.

-This report is made solely to the General Partner in accordance with International Standard on Review Engagements (UK and Ireland) 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" issued by the Auditing Practices Board.
-Our work has been undertaken so that we might state to the General Partner those matters we are required to state to them in an independent review report and for no other purpose.
+This report is made solely to the General Partner in accordance with International Standard on Review Engagements (UK and Ireland) 2410 "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" issued by the Financial Reporting Council.
+Our work has been undertaken so that we might state to the General Partner those matters we are required to state to it in an independent review report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the General Partner, for our review work, for this report, or for the conclusions we have formed.